A COMPLETE VISIT GUIDE TO MY SON SANCTUARY VIETNAM

 My Son Sanctuary in Vietnam makes it a perfect day trip from Hoi An.
 In this guide, you are about to find out why you should add My Son to your travel around Vietnam, and how you can visit one of the most fascinating Hindu Sanctuaries from the ancient Champa civilization!

 The UNESCO World Heritage Site of My Son Sanctuary in Vietnam is often skipped.
 However, it is a worthwhile place to visit as a day trip from Hoi An or Danang.

-This site once had over 70 structures of the ancient Champa civilization, mostly dedicated to the deities of Shiva, Krishna, and Vishnu had most of the temples destroyed by the Vietnam War bombing.
+The fascinating site of My Son, once had over 70 structures of the ancient Champa civilization, mostly dedicated to the deities of Shiva, Krishna, and Vishnu had most of the temples were destroyed by the Vietnam War bombing.

 During your visit to Vietnam, if you have more time in Hoi An or Danang, you have plenty of options for day trips such as the ancient Hindu Sanctuary of My Son.
 Actually, My Son Sanctuary can be explored in as short as a half-day trip from Hoi An only!

 My Son Hindu Sanctuary is a great example of the ancient Champa civilization, with temples dated over 1,000 years in the middle of the jungle.
 Their skillful use of red bricks and sandstone with their intricate carved-brick decorations is remarkable.